stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 }
 ```

-Alternatively the container also invokes an _inferred_ public destructor method named `close` or `shutdown` on all registered beans, though we prefer the less obtrusive (and more explicit) approach using the bean processor.
+Alternatively the container invokes _inferred_ public destructor methods named `close` or `shutdown` on registered beans, though we prefer the more explicit approach.

 Finally the container also ensures that components are destroyed in the correct reverse order (inferred from the dependencies) removing another responsibility from the developer.